 Most of my imagery comes from my imagination.
 A light sleeper, instead of spending the time I am awake in the middle of the night worrying about things, I deliberately open myself up to spirit and to my own subconscious.
 Images come to me, and unlike with dreams, which I often forget as soon as I wake up, I remember them and make notes about them the next day in my art journal.
 I also use that quiet time to arrange paintings in my head--to try out colors, patterns, structure.
 Even so, when I sit down to paint, the image might morph.
 But that's okay, as long as I feel like it still connects to the hidden power and beauty of our world.

-I am open to doing commissions related to spiritual, esoteric, or magical concepts.
+I am open to doing commissions related to surrealism or esoteric or magical concepts.
 You can contact me at email@example.com

-"Sunwheel" and "Rose Moon Spirit" in Art League Rhode Island Associate Members Exhibition, May 6-June 24, 2017.
+"Sunwheel" and "Rose Moon Spirit" in Art League Rhode Island Associate Members Exhibition, Providence, RI, May 6-June 24, 2017.

 "Chthonia" in "Abstracts," March 2016, Light Space Time Gallery.

 "Nightfall" and "Moon Over Water" in "Skies," March 2016, Colors of Humanity Gallery.

 Summer 1971-December 1972.
 Painting.
 School of the Art Institute of Chicago.